VIRTUAL FIELD TRIP TO THE SMOKY MOUNTAINS

 Perhaps the greatest treasure at the Tennessee Museum of Aviation are the docents – many of whom are WWII and Vietnam War Veterans.

-Get Schooled by Jules, a WWII Vet and museum docent, on the Stinson L-5 aircraft, the importance of mathematics, and a little bit of WWII history in under four minutes.
+Get Schooled by Jules Bernard, a WWII Veteran, on the Stinson L-5 aircraft, the importance of mathematics, and a little bit of WWII history in under four minutes.
+Mr. Bernard was a beloved museum docent who recently passed away but always loved to share his knowledge with others.

 Want to explore more and plan for a future visit?
 Check out 5 Fun Reasons to Visit the Tennessee Museum of Aviation.